Slavia Friulana: Under the Kingdom of Italy

-The Italian policy was aimed to improve the quality of life, local economy, education: in the first eighteen years, schools and streets were improved five times more than the Austrian domination lasted fiftythree years.
-Italian remained the official one as it was in the previous centuries (under Venice, France and Austria).
-The local population was considered made of "Italians with a Slav origin"; the local traditions were respected and there was the need to teach a common language to be understood in the whole State.
-During this period, the region became a major focus of historians, linguists and ethnologists, interested in its archaic customs, language and common law.
+During this period, the region became a major focus of historians, linguists and ethnologists, interested in its archaic customs, dialects and common law.
 Scholars who wrote about Slavia Friulana included the Italo-Slavs Carlo Podrecca and Francesco Musoni, the Polish linguist Jan Niecisław Baudouin de Courtenay, the Slovenes Simon Rutar and Henrik Tuma.

-After 1870, when Italy conquered Rome reducing the pope's territories to the Vatican City, also the Italo-Slav priests (which fought for the union to Italy in the precedent decades) started a hard political action against the new kingdom: for this reason they refused to consider themselves Italians but Slovenes.
+After 1870, when Italy conquered Rome, reducing the Pope's territories to the Vatican City, the Italo-Slavic priests (who had fought for the union with Italy in the preceding decades) started a hard political action against the new kingdom: for this reason and because of the Slovenian national movement in Austria-Hungary they refused to consider themselves Italians but Slovenes.
 This trend became even more pronounced after the annexation of the Julian March to the Kingdom of Italy in 1920, when a large Slovene-speaking minority was included within the borders of the Italian state.
-The local politicians, instead, continued to support the Italian policy: this concerned both the conservatives and the progressives.

-After a dozen years of Fascist regime, all public and religious use of other languages were forbidden.
+After 25 years of the Fascist regime, all public and religious use of other languages were forbidden.
 This feature was further emphasized by the Slovene anti-fascist and nationalist propaganda (both left-wing and conservative-Catholic), which frequently portrayed the Slavia Friulana as the symbol of Slovene resistance to Fascist Italianization, often simplifying the complex linguistic and social realities of the region.
 The best-known literary portrayal of the area was written in 1938 by the Slovene writer France Bevk from Gorizia in his novel "The Vicar Martin Čedermac" (Kaplan Martin Čedermac).

-During World War II the Slovene partisan resistance, led by the Liberation Front of the Slovenian People, penetrated in the region.
+During World War II the Slovene partisan resistance, led by the Liberation Front of the Slovenian People, penetrated the region.
 The Kobarid Republic was established as a temporary administration after the Italian armistice in early September 1943.

-In early November 1943, the Nazi German forces crushed the insurgency, and incorporated the whole area into the Operational Zone Adriatic Coast.
+In early November 1943, Nazi German forces crushed the insurgency, and incorporated the whole area into the Operational Zone Adriatic Coast.
 In 1944, the Italian resistance movement also became active in the mountains of Slavia Friulana.
 Tensions between the Yugoslav (Slovene) and Italian resistance movements rose.
 The Liberation Front of the Slovenian People wanted to annex the region to a Yugoslav Communist federation, while the Italian resistance was split between the Communists who partially supported the Yugoslav claims, and the Liberal-democratic who wanted Slavia Friulana to remain part of Italy.